 As we are beginning to see, there are a great number of greyhounds ending up in local shelters and humane organizations.
 We sometimes need help getting these dogs from where they are to where we are.
 Most of these dogs are coming from Western Ohio and Eastern Indiana, but they can be located just about anywhere.

 For the longer hauls to the race tracks and breeding facilities, we employ our own custom greyhound hauling trailer.
-We are in need of people to both haul the trailer with their vehicle (a minimum ½ ton vehicle with an electric brake controller is necessary) and to ride along on the hauls.
-These trips usually take in excess of 30-36 hours and are very demanding, but are worth every bit of the effort when we unload rescued hounds and deliver them to their new foster homes.
+We are in need of people who are willing to drive our van and pull the trailer on the hauls.
+We’d like to have at lease four drivers available for the longer hauls, and two drivers on the shorter ones These trips usually take in excess of 30-36 hours and are very demanding, but are worth every bit of the effort when we unload the recently retired hounds and deliver them to their new foster homes.

 When we hold adoption events, usually at Petco stores, but also at other stores, fairs and festivals, we can always use help with the adoptable hounds, walking them, talking with people about them, and a number of other things to help promote retired racers as pets.